The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 \subsubsection{What processes contribute to the heating of the corona?}

 The coronal heating problem is still one of the most debated questions in solar physics \citep[e.g. ][]{Parker1988, Klimchuk2006}.
 The consensus is that the coronal heating should be magnetic, i.e. it should occur by continuously extracting free magnetic energy from the dynamic corona.
-Wave theories of coronal heating consider dissipation of MHD waves launched by turbulent motions in the low atmosphere and propagating upwards \citep[e.g. ][]{Davila1987, VanDoorsselaere2007}.
-ASPIICS, with its unprecedentedly high cadence (down to 2 s in white light), will be very well suited to measure the wave properties in the corona and their contribution to the coronal heating.
+Nanoflare theories explain coronal heating by dissipation of small-scale electric currents appearing due to photospheric motions \citep{Parker1972, Parker1988}.
+Wave theories consider dissipation of MHD waves launched by turbulent motions in the low atmosphere and propagating upwards \citep[e.g. ][]{Davila1987, VanDoorsselaere2007, Cranmer2005, Cranmer2007, vanBallegooijen2011}.
+ASPIICS, with its unprecedentedly high cadence (down to 2 s in white light), is very well suited to measure the wave properties in the corona and their contribution to the coronal heating.

+In this section, we only consider the heating of the magnetically closed corona.
+Heating of the magnetically open corona needs to be considered together with the solar wind acceleration processes \citep[e.g.][]{Tu1997} and will be discussed in Section~\ref{S-wind}.

-It is well accepted that photospheric magnetoconvection and magnetic field reconnection in the chromospheric network are likely candidates to excite MHD waves that are truly pervasive in the solar atmosphere.
+The photospheric magnetic field is highly structured, and each new generation of magnetographs resolves more numerous and smaller magnetic elements of mixed polarity \citep[e.g.][]{WangJ2022, Raouafi2023}.
+The photospheric field is dynamic, with photospheric magnetoconvection and magnetic field reconnection in the network being likely candidates to excite MHD waves \citep[e.g.][]{Axford1999, Nakariakov2020, WangT2021, Bale2023} that are truly pervasive in the solar atmosphere \citep[e.g.][]{Ofman1997, DeForest1998, Berghmans1999, Tomczyk2007, Andretta2025}.
 Due to a poor knowledge of local plasma and magnetic field parameters, it is difficult to determine if these waves can be efficiently dissipated to heat the corona.
 Another important problem is how much of the wave energy flux generated in the lower atmosphere can propagate to the corona (and not e.g. be reflected at the transition region interface).